cs50nestm/web/simulation/README.md

 Learn about computer simulation and how it can be used to predict the spread of viruses.

-In 600 words, discuss how computer simulation can help us analyze how viruses spread, what we can do to slow them down, and how we can model real-world situations using your knowledge of programming.
+In about 600 words, discuss how computer simulation can help us analyze how viruses spread, what we can do to slow them down, and how we can model real-world situations using your knowledge of programming.

 ## Step1: Take a look at this Virus Simulation